aspose-imaging/Aspose.Imaging-Documentation/net/developer-guide/how-to/edit-photo-programmatically/filter-image/_index.md

 ---
+type: docs
+weight: '90'
+url: /net/developer-guide/how-to/edit-photo-programmatically/filter-image
+linktitle: How to filter an image
-title: How to filter an image with Aspose.Imaging program library
+title: How to filter an image
 description: Filter an image.
 Apply Rectangular, Sharpen, Motion, Smoothing, Blur, and Median filters.
 keywords: [edit a photo, edit an image, filter photo, rectangle filter, sharpen filter, Gauss blur]
 ---

-# How to filter an image with Aspose.Imaging program library
+## How to filter an image

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;